Programs for Homeless Children and Youth

 Parental and Student Rights

-The Pupil Personnel Worker (PPW) will provide you with a Parental Rights Brochure which outlines your rights under the McKinney Vento Law.
+The Pupil Personnel Worker (PPW) will provide parents with a Parental Rights Brochure which outlines the rights of homeless students under the McKinney-Vento Act.
 Contact your PPW or CCPS Homeless Program Liaison if you have any questions regarding your rights.

 Know Your Rights: Click here to access the Facts About Education for Homeless Children and Youth brochure

-All homeless students are eligible to receive services under the McKinney Act.
+All homeless students are eligible to receive services under the McKinney-Vento Act.
 A student who obtains permanent housing may continue to receive services until the end of the school year.

-The PPW's will provide direct services and case management to students who are experiencing homelessness.
-PPW's will act as the liaison between the home, the school, and the community to coordinate services to families to promote student success.
+The PPW will provide direct services and case management to students who are experiencing homelessness.
+PPWs will act as the liaison between the home, school, and community to coordinate services to families to promote student success.

 In addition, Title I is a federally funded program designed to ensure that all children, regardless of family income, have access to a high quality education.
 This program provides academic support services to students experiencing homelessness, including tutoring and counseling services.

-Contact your PPW for more information about services for students.
+Contact your PPW or the Supervisor of Student Support for more information about services for students.

 Frequently Asked Questions: